 Can the district ask for the service animal to demonstrate its ability to perform the work or task identified?

-No. According to the Department of Justice guidance, you cannot have the animal demonstrate.
+No. According to the Department of Justice guidance, you cannot require the animal to demonstrate its skills.

 Can you charge a service fee for the service animal?